Doesn't seem familiar? Jump to the "Ultra" help about creating content.

 Reorder content easily.
 Point to an item to reveal its management functions.
 Select the Move icon and drag the item to a new location in the list.

 With your keyboard, you can move an item to a new location, move an item into an expanded folder, and move a folder into another expanded folder.

 Edit and delete content.
-In an item's row, select the menu to access the Edit and Delete functions.
+In an item's row, open the menu to access the Edit and Delete functions.
 You can make changes or delete an item from your course.
-If you delete a folder that has content, the content is also removed from the Course Content page.
+If you delete a folder or learning module that has content, the content is also removed from the Course Content page.

 Add goals and standards.
 You and your institution can use goals to measure student achievement across programs and curriculums.
 After you successfully upload a file to your course, you can align one or multiple goals.
 Students won't be able to see the goals you align with a file.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

 Video: Add content to the course content page explains how to add content to your course by creating new content, copying content from other courses, uploading content, or adding content from your Content Collection.